A Symmetric Polynomial Approach to Poncelet Triangles Inscribed in a circle and circumscribed about Central Conics: Some Invariants from Symmetric Parametrization

-\begin{theorem}[Congruence of the Incircles of Orthic Triangles in a Poncelet Family] Let $\triangle ABC$ be an acute triangle circumscribed about an ellipse and let $\mathcal{P}$ denote the family of triangles sharing the circumcircle of $\triangle ABC$ and circumscribed about the ellipse.
-Then the incircles of the orthic triangles of the triangles in $\mathcal{P}$ are congruent if and only if the circumcenter of $\triangle ABC$ coincides with either the center of the ellipse or one of its foci .

-Moreover, if the circumcenter of $\triangle ABC$ coincides with one of the foci of the ellipse, then the incircle of the orthic triangle of $\triangle ABC$ is independent of the choice of the triangle in $\mathcal{P}$. \end{theorem} \begin{proof} Let $\triangle H_AH_BH_C$ denote the orthic triangle of $\triangle ABC$, and let $r_H$ and $R_H$ be its inradius and circumradius, respectively.
+\begin{theorem} Let $\triangle ABC$ be inscribed in a circle and circumscribed about an ellipse.
+Assume that the foci of the ellipse lie inside the circumcircle of $\triangle ABC$.
+Let $\triangle H_AH_BH_C$ denote the orthic triangle of $\triangle ABC$.
+Then the area of the incircle of $\triangle H_AH_BH_C$ satisfies the orthocenter criterion. \end{theorem} \begin{proof} Let $r_H$ and $R_H$ be the inradius and circumradius of $\triangle H_AH_BH_C$, respectively.
 It is well known that the circumcircle of the orthic triangle is the nine-point circle of $\triangle ABC$, and hence

 We apply the identity

 valid for any triangle, to the orthic triangle $\triangle H_AH_BH_C$.
 This yields